zhqu1148980644/TMP/leetcode/39-Combination-Sum.md

 1. #### sort with backtracking O(max(nlog(n), n2)) S(n)

-- Sort the araay to remove duplicates solutions.
+- Sort the araay to remove duplicates solutions and facilitate pruning procedure. eg:  `2 2 3, 2 3 2, 3 2 2`.
 - Use backtrack to check each path.
 - Pre-exit(prune) when the path is impossible to extend benifited from sorting.